How

 got a one of a kind special item (genuine parts,

-etc...).
+etc...), some dealer claim to be PLA exclusive, enought of the BullShit!
 I am tired of explaining about the PLA

 bullshit and people asking me if one's Chang Jiang